haoyanlgd/cse15l-lab-reports/index.md

     ![Image](withfilearg.PNG)

 Note:
-    Directory cannot be changed to a file, throws an error
+    Directory cannot be changed to a file, throws an error.
+This is because cd changes directory, but a file is not a working directory.

 &nbsp;